New Year's cuisine

 Mamebu soup (Iwate Prefecture)

-"Mamebu soup" is a local dish passed down in the area around Kuji City, Iwate Prefecture.
-It is made by adding burdock, carrots, fried tofu, shimeji mushrooms, kanpyo, and grilled tofu to a broth made from dried sardines and kelp, seasoning it with soy sauce, and then "mamebu," a type of dumpling made of flour wrapped around walnuts and brown sugar, and simmering it.
+"Mamebu-jiru"is a local dish from the area around Kuji City, Iwate Prefecture.
+It is made by adding burdock root, carrots, fried tofu, shimeji mushrooms, dried gourd strips, and grilled tofu to a broth made from dried sardines and kelp, seasoning it with soy sauce, and then"mamebu,"which are dumplings made from wheat flour filled with walnuts and brown sugar, and simmering them in the soup.

 It has a unique flavor that allows you to enjoy the saltiness of the soup and the sweetness of the brown sugar at the same time, and is eaten as a special occasion food such as weddings, funerals, and New Year's